Malawi: Culture

+Media

+Television Malawi, run by the Malawi Broadcasting Corporation (MBC), is the national public broadcaster of Malawi.
+Established under an Act of Parliament in 1964, MBC operates both radio and television services.

 Sports

-Football is the most common sport in Malawi, introduced there during British colonial rule.
-Its national team has failed to qualify for a World Cup so far, but have made two appearances in the Africa Cup of Nations.
-Football teams include Mighty Wanderers, Big Bullets, Silver Strikers, Blue Eagles, Civo Sporting, Moyale Barracks, and Mighty Tigers.
+Football is the most common sport in Malawi, introduced during British colonial rule.
+Its national team has failed to qualify for a World Cup so far but has made three appearances in the Africa Cup of Nations.
+Football teams include the Mighty Wanderers, Big Bullets, Silver Strikers, Blue Eagles, Civo Sporting, Moyale Barracks, and Mighty Tigers.
 Basketball is also growing in popularity, but its national team is yet to participate in any international competition.
 More success has been found in netball, with the Malawi national netball team ranked 6th in the world (as of March 2021).
-Notably a number of players in the national team play in international leagues.

 Cuisine

 Malawian cuisine is diverse, with tea and fish being popular features of the country's cuisine.
-Sugar, coffee, corn, potatoes, sorghum, cattle and goats are also important components of the cuisine and economy.
-Lake Malawi is a source of fish including chambo (similar to bream), usipa (similar to sardines), and mpasa (similar to salmon and kampango).
+Sugar, coffee, corn, potatoes, sorghum, cattle, and goats are also important components of the cuisine and economy.
+Lake Malawi is a source of fish, including chambo (similar to bream), usipa (similar to sardines), and mpasa (similar to salmon and kampango).
 Nsima is a food staple made from ground corn and typically served with side dishes of meat and vegetables.
 It is commonly eaten for lunch and dinner.